 - Tanya Abrahamse wants Kirstenbosch to not do science, but lead science and focus on human capital development.

 Donaldson listed a number of SANBI firsts in the science arena, including documenting South African flora, indigenous horticulture and SMOKE (referring to the Kirstenbosch National Botanical Gardens Instant Smoke Plus Seed Primer, which overcomes dormancy and stimulates seed germination).

 Also being celebrated was SANBI’s partnerships with organizations like the Centre for Biodiversity Conservation, the Botanical Society of South Africa, Cape Nature, universities and researchers.

-A showcase display area which was open to the public, included the Compton Herbarium which documents the plant diversity of the Cape, the Lesley Hill Molecular Laboratory, which houses a national DNA bank for plants and a tissue bank for South African reptiles and the Millennium Seed Bank Partnership, which aims to collect and conserve seeds from 25% of the world’s orthodox plant species by 2020, thereby safeguarding many plant species from extinction.
-(Remember our story on this initiative?)
+A showcase display area which was open to the public, included the Compton Herbarium, which documents the plant diversity of the Cape, the Lesley Hill Molecular Laboratory, which houses a national DNA bank for plants and a tissue bank for South African reptiles and the Millennium Seed Bank Partnership, which aims to collect and conserve seeds from 25% of the world’s orthodox plant species by 2020, thereby safeguarding many plant species from extinction.

 Prof Guy Midgley, distinguished climate change scientist gave the keynote address entitled ‘Climate Change: What’s the latest on trends and responses’.
 His talk will be featured in our next issue.

 - The Buzz for Food: As our population grows, so does the demand for food, leading to more trees planted and more bees needed to pollinate them, but beekeepers are struggling for sufficient forage (food) sources.
 Brendan Cooper and PhD student Tlou Masehela discussed the needs of bees.